 How did you support Skedaddle with the adjusted version of the route?

 Chris: “We adapted a version of the ‘Winter Wolf’ route.
 This doesn’t include the seasonal ferry.
 The Skedaddle team were looking for a leisure cycling version with fewer sections of technical riding, so we swapped some of the sandy bridleways for quiet roads and lanes.
 We know the area well, so we were able to advise which lanes were suitable.
-I think the Skedaddle version will be popular because we’ve had lots of people in the Facebook group asking about an easier route.
+I think the Skedaddle version of the Wolf Way will be popular because we’ve had lots of people in the Facebook group asking about an easier route.
 This opens it up to people of all abilities.”

 Sharon: “Another thing I would say that’s appealing about Wolf Way is that it’s not a route with huge climbs.
 The landscape is undulating, and I think there are a lot of people out there who are looking for this kind of ride.
 We hope even more people will come and enjoy the cycling here!”